<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 AT&T Pension & Interest Rate Considerations

-In 2024, AT&T uses the IRS Present Value segment rates from November 2023 to determine lump-sum values.
-If interest rates are higher than the previous year, lump sums will be less on average.
+In 2026, AT&T uses the IRS present value segment rates from November 2025 to determine lump sum values.
+As a general rule, when interest rates are higher than the previous year, lump sums will be lower on average.
 The reverse is also true: if interest rates are lower, lump sum values will increase.

-AT&T employees living in the United States and approaching their 50s or 60s must vigilantly track current interest rate trends when deciding on the optimal timing for their retirement benefits commencement date.
+AT&T employees living in the United States and approaching their 50s or 60s should keep careful track of current interest rate trends when deciding on the optimal timing for their retirement benefits commencement date.

 Here's our latest Q&A video discussing strategies on how to increase your lump sum with fluctuating interest rates:

-Schedule An Appointment with a Retirement Group Advisor
+Schedule An Appointment with an Advisor From The Retirement Group

 Please choose a date that works for you from the available dates highlighted on the calendar.

-Staying informed about new changes made by the IRS is critically important.
-For employees in the United States, particularly those in their 50s or 60s, the critical factors to keep track of are the following:
+Staying informed about annual changes made by the IRS is critical.
+For employees in the United States, particularly those in their 50s or 60s, the key factors to keep track of are the following:

-Many individuals interesting in reducing their tax burdens as much as possible are excited to learn about the Child Tax Credit.
-Although it only applies to those with children under the age of 18, it can be relevant to those who are approaching retirement if they have minor children — or if their children have children!
+Many individuals interested in managing their tax burdens are excited to learn about the Child Tax Credit.
+Although it only applies to those with children under the age of 18, it can be relevant to those who are approaching retirement if they have minor children, or if their children have children!

 2. Child Tax Credit eligibility.
 As a parent or guardian, you are eligible for the Child Tax Credit if your adjusted gross income is less than $200,000, or $400,000 married filing jointly.